-Luckily, if you just can’t wake up without a warm cup of joe, there are still multiple other ways to get your caffeine fix.
+Luckily, if you just can’t wake up without a cup of joe, there are still many other ways to get your caffeine fix.

 Before there were K-Cups and espresso machines, cowboys made their coffee over a campfire by pouring grounds right in the pot of boiling water.
 You just need to heat the water, dump the grounds in, wait a little bit, and pour.